 Why Did I Suck at Using a Planner Properly?

-Before you ask if I was raised by Aborigines, I wasn’t a total calendar virgin.
+Before you ask if I was raised by wolves, I wasn’t a total planner virgin.
 I had owned a calendar/planner a time or two before.

 The first time dated back to my former life in an office.
 My experience went about like this:

 - I had no idea how to use a planner.